Practical Christianity

 In the old covenant our choices were the point.
 The focus was on doing the right thing.
 In the new covenant our choices focus us on God and the nature of our relationship with Him.

-You have three choices.
-Ignore God and the flesh will rule.
-Focus on obeying God and you will become religious.
-Experience God's grace and you will bear the fruit of peace, joy and love.
-Love is the obedience that fulfills the law (Rm 13:10).
+We have three choices: ignoring God and the flesh (needs distorted by our emptiness) will rule, focusing on obeying God and thus becoming religious, or learning to experience God's grace and thus bearing the fruit of peace, joy and love.

 The more you ponder the love of God, the more you will see it.
 The more you see it, the more you will trust God with your life, creating peace.
-The more peace you have, the more love you will have.
+The more peace you have, the more faith and love you will have.
+It is Love that fulfills the law (Rm 13:10).
 This is the life giving cycle of spiritual growth.

-Copyright, Patrick Fagenstrom, 6/2017, edited 6/18.
+Copyright, Patrick Fagenstrom, 6/2017, edited 2/20.